 We want you to achieve parenthood as much as you do.
 And we know that in order for that goal to happen, we aren’t just prescribing treatment – we are treating you as a whole person, both mind and body included.
 But as doctors we are also driven by science, so we decided to merge the practice of yoga with medical research.

-In a mission to provide effective treatment solutions for patients, we partnered with Pulling Down the Moon to study the potential role yoga and group discussion has in stress reduction for infertility patients.
-The results we uncovered surprised even us.
+For the study, we partnered with Pulling Down the Moon to study the role yoga and supportive group discussion has in reducing stress.
+Our study subjects were all female infertility patients.

 Study: The Impact of Yoga on Anxiety in Fertility Patients

-When we presented our study to the American Society for Reproductive Medicine this past fall, the medical community also agreed.
+When we presented our study to the American Society for Reproductive Medicine, the medical community agreed.
 And the media took notice to help us spread the word to others who might need help – we were included in 19 articles and shared our research with Darlene Hill on FOX Chicago.

 Yoga for Fertility Program

 The Yoga for Fertility program, created and led by Pulling Down the Moon, involves 45 minutes of vinyasa-style yoga and 30 minutes of group discussion with other infertility patients once a week over a period of six weeks.

 Each yoga posture practice includes a gentle series of flowing yoga poses.
 Group discussion centers on how to apply different yoga techniques (breathing, meditation, working with negative thoughts) to the individual fertility journey.